Valentine's Day Ideas for Kids

 Whether they live hundreds of miles away or right under your roof, it's always nice to encourage your child to show their love and appreciation for their grandparents.
 Help your child make a card, a photo album or a drawing to gift to their grandparents, and let your child know how much their effort will mean to them.

 3. Practice expressing appreciation with 'I love you because…'

 Encouraging your child to express their love and appreciation for someone is a great exercise, but sometimes it's not so easy to find the right words.
 A good prompt to begin with is asking your child to complete the sentence 'I love you because' either on paper or in a card.
 If your child hasn't learned to write yet, get the family around the dinner table for a special Valentine's Day meal and have each person finish the sentence 'I love you because' for each family member.

-4. Write simple Valentine’s Day messages for their classmates or neighbors
+4. Write simple Valentine's Day messages for their classmates or neighbours

 5. Surprise your kids with cut out love hearts

 Everyone's a fan of sweet surprises.
 Cut out some hearts using scissors and pink construction paper and leave them for your child to find on Valentine's Day.
 You can put some in their lunchbox, by their bedside table or inside their favorite book to remind them of how special they are.
 Demonstrating love and appreciation is the best way to encourage it, while making them feel extra loved on Valentine's Day!

 6. Set a powerful example by volunteering in the community

 Valentine's Day can be a good time to volunteer in the community with your child.
 Some fun ideas that the whole family can get involved in include helping staff at a local animal shelter, reading to the elderly, or volunteering at the local soup kitchen.
 Volunteering not only shows your child the importance of helping others less fortunate, it also gives them a newfound appreciation for their own lives and what they have.